vbrunschot/Write-Ups/HackTheBox/Timelapse/README.md

 <img src="https://raw.githubusercontent.com/vbrunschot/Write-Ups/main/HackTheBox/Timelapse/assets/7.png">

-And we do the same to extract the certificate:
+And we do the same for the certificate:

 ```
 openssl pkcs12 -in legacyy_dev_auth.pfx -clcerts -nokeys -out legacy.crt